 Because a supply chain can’t be sustainable unless it’s resilient, and it can’t be resilient unless it’s sustainable.

-If you’re a supply-chain executive, sustainability strategist, or technology leader, this is your edge.
+If you’re a supply chain executive, sustainability strategist, or technology leader, this show gives you an edge.

 Subscribe now and join the global conversation redefining how the world moves, makes, and measures everything.